Dragon Legal in 2026: What It Costs, What It Runs On, and the Best Alternative

 A growing share of attorneys, particularly those who've entered the profession in the last decade, work on Macs.
 Apple Silicon has made Macs genuinely competitive for professional work.
 Many solo practitioners and boutique firms run entirely on macOS.
 For these attorneys, Dragon Legal Anywhere simply isn't an option.

-The irony is that Apple Silicon Macs have excellent on-device speech processing capabilities built directly into the Neural Engine chip.
-VoicePrivate Legal takes advantage of this hardware to deliver fast, accurate local processing that doesn't require a network connection at all.
+The irony is that modern Macs have capable on-device speech processing hardware built in.
+VoicePrivate Legal runs natively on that hardware to deliver fast local processing that doesn't require a network connection at all.

 The Pricing Problem